descarteslabs/descarteslabs-python/README.md

   `JobStatus.SUCCESS`.
 If `Job.result()` yields an `None` value, this means that there was no result (i.e. the execution returned a `None`).

-- The `Job.result_blob()` will return the Catalog Storage Blob holding the result, if any.
+- The `Job.result_blob()` method will return the Catalog Storage Blob holding the result, if any.

+- The `Job.delete()` method will delete any job logs, but will not delete the job result unless the `delete_results` parameter is supplied.

 - The `Function` object now has attributes `namespace` and `owner`.

 - The `Function.wait_for_completion()` and new `Function.as_completed()` methods provide a richer